 Curtin University School of Design and the Built Environment

-Curtin University is currently undergoing significant expansion to become a vibrant, mixed use hub that shifts away from the typical university campus paradigm.
-The new School of Design and the Built Environment (B418) is part of this planned change.
-The B418 Artwork will become an integral part of the new School of Design and the Built Environment building, characterising the essence of the place and the pedagogy of the building.
+Curtin University has undergone a significant expansion to become a vibrant, mixed use hub that shifted away from the typical university campus paradigm.
+The new School of Design and the Built Environment (B418) at Curtin’s Bentley campus was part of this planned change.
+In 2020, Lendlease approached Apparatus to collaborate on two artwork projects that have become integral to characterising the culture of the site and the pedagogy of the building.

 Project Details